JoshuaKGoldberg/TypeStat/README.md

 1. **[Usage.md](./docs/Usage.md) for recommended steps to get started**
 2. [Fixes.md](./docs/Fixes.md) for the type of fixes TypeStat will generate mutations for
 3. [Types.md](./docs/Types.md) for configuring how to rename types or add comments in mutations
+4. [Nodes.md](./docs/Nodes.md) for details on which parts of source files TypeStat will change and how
-4. [Filters.md](./docs/Filters.md) for using [tsquery](https://github.com/phenomnomnominal/tsquery) to ignore sections of source files
+5. [Filters.md](./docs/Filters.md) for using [tsquery](https://github.com/phenomnomnominal/tsquery) to ignore sections of source files
-5. [Custom Mutators.md](./docs/Custom%20Mutators.md) for including or creating custom mutators
+6. [Custom Mutators.md](./docs/Custom%20Mutators.md) for including or creating custom mutators

 ### Basic Flags